etleap/etleap-redshift-dev-days/README.md

 ```
 WITH spend_per_user AS (
   SELECT u.external_id, SUM(i.price) AS spend
-  FROM webinar.purchase p
+  FROM public.purchase p
-    INNER JOIN webinar.line_item li ON li.purchase_id = p.id
+    INNER JOIN public.line_item li ON li.purchase_id = p.id
-    INNER JOIN webinar.item i ON i.item_id = li.item_id
+    INNER JOIN public.item i ON i.item_id = li.item_id
-    INNER JOIN webinar.user u ON p.User_id = u.Id
+    INNER JOIN public.user u ON p.user_id = u.id
   GROUP BY u.external_id
 )
 SELECT s.external_id, SUM(s.spend)/COUNT(e.external_id) AS spend_by_login
   FROM spend_per_user s
-  INNER JOIN webinar.user u ON u.external_id = s.external_id
+  INNER JOIN public.user u ON u.external_id = s.external_id
-  INNER JOIN webinar.login_events e ON e.external_id = u.external_id
+  INNER JOIN public.website_events e ON e.external_id = u.external_id
 GROUP BY s.external_id
 ORDER BY spend_by_login desc
 LIMIT 10;
 ```
-- Click 'Run query'.
+- Click 'Run'.

-As you can see, users that have made a purchase have clicked about 36% more on average as those who haven't made a purchase.
+The above query takes a while to return the expected results.
+Let's see if we can improve on this with a Materialized View.

 ## 6. Create an Etleap Model